cdoorenweerd/PyCOIStats/README.md

 Are considered 'identical' haplotypes (or you might say 'compatible' or 'non-unique').

+### Computational demand

 The scripts compare all sequences in a pairwise fashion, so the computational time increases exponentially with more sequences.
-However, it should be able to handle ~5,000 sequences in less than 30 minutes on most desktop machines, for larger datasets a cluster is advisable.
+However, it should be able to handle ~5,000 sequences in a couple of hours on most desktop machines, for larger datasets a cluster is advisable.

 ### Fasta input format